fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 > *University credit registration in progress...*

-Note: if you have already done the course exam in Moodle contact matti.luukkainen@helsinki.fi or @mluukkai in Discord.

 ### How to get your credits

 If you want to receive University of Helsinki credits, save your <b>University of Helsinki</b> student number to [the exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen)